 Delivered over four half-day sessions, this training will provide you with the specific tools, skills, and techniques to keep public relations and improve communications.

-This interactive training will
+The training will also

 - show you how to think more creatively about PR,